 - Cutting my paper towels in half – same deal here as the dryer sheets.
 You don't have to use the whole sheet!

 - Raising my own livestock – when I was 12 years old I bought eight sows from my dad and bred, fed, and sold all their offspring.
 I learned early on that I needed to work hard for my living and starting my own pig operation was my first attempt at financial freedom.
-Today, I raise about 50 chickens with my 3 boys, and actively sell the eggs to my friends, family and neighbors.
+Today, I raise about 50 chickens with my 3 boys, and actively sell the eggs to my friends, family, and neighbors.
 Makes for a little side income and helps teach my kids a little hard work along the way.
-Check out my backyard chicken blog for more info.

 These are a few of the things I learned from my parents, which was passed down from their Great Depression parents.
 I'd be interested to hear from our readers on ways you save money based on your parent's example.